My father, Jan Wysocki, also called Marian in his youth, was born on September 7, 1916 in Kunów, a small and historically very old town in central Poland near Ostrowiec Świętokrzyski and Kielce, listed as a city from the 14th century. My father was the only child of Józef Wysocki, who came from this

-Little Kunów homeland, history of a Polish family from Argentina received Souvenirs…
+Kunow homeland, history of the Polish family Wysocki, and Jordan Wysocki – from Argentina received Souvenirs…

 Kunów on the Kamienna River Poland, history of the Polish family and from Argentina received Souvenirs…

 My name is Tadeusz Wysocki, called Max by my friends.